MSc in Computer Science FAQ

 How do I make an application for the part-time course?

-We begin considering applications in February each year for entry the following October.
-(See How to apply for more information).
+We consider applications year round for entry the following October.
+See How to apply for more information.
 Please include a detailed, up-to-date CV with your application.

 I have a question not covered by the above.

-If the answer to your question is not elsewhere on our website, please contact Liam Simmonds.
+If the answer to your question is not elsewhere on our website, please contact the programme administrator.